-- 1. DRWV will investigate, refer for investigation, or monitor allegations of death or serious injury in which there is probable cause that abuse or neglect was involved, including alleged abuse/neglect that occurs during acts of seclusion, restraint, use of aversive techniques, excessive force, or other punitive methods of controlling individuals with disabilities at state and private facilities, and WV schools that are reported to or discovered by DRWV. (see footnotes 1, 2) (PADD, PAIMI, PAIR) - DRWV will advocate for disability related medical/psychiatric treatment, including properly prescribed and administered medication, to be available to individuals of all ages who are incarcerated that come to the attention of DRWV. (see footnote 1) (PAIMI, PAIR, PATBI) - DRWV will provide direct advocacy services to individuals who meet DRWV's case selection criteria and are at risk of abuse, neglect, or financial exploitation when requested by the individual or their legal representative. (see footnote 1) (PADD, PAIMI, PAIR, PATBI) - 4.
-DRWV will open a service request for all individuals in psychiatric facilities in West Virginia who request advocacy services, with priority given to patients at the two (2) state psychiatric hospitals.
-(PAIMI, PATBI) - 5.
-DRWV will conduct at least fifty (50) monitoring visits to Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IIDs) and address systems issues as identified.
-(PADD)
+- DRWV will investigate, refer for investigation, or monitor allegations of death or serious injury in which there is probable cause that abuse or neglect was involved, including alleged abuse/neglect that occurs during acts of seclusion, restraint, use of aversive techniques, excessive force, or other punitive methods of controlling individuals with disabilities at state and private facilities, and WV schools that are reported to or discovered by DRWV. (see footnotes 1, 2) (PADD, PAIMI, PAIR) - DRWV will advocate for disability related medical/psychiatric treatment, including properly prescribed and administered medication, to be available to individuals of all ages who are incarcerated that come to the attention of DRWV. (see footnote 1) (PAIMI, PAIR, PATBI) - 3.
+DRWV will provide direct advocacy services to individuals who meet DRWV's case selection criteria and are at risk of abuse, neglect, or financial exploitation when requested by the individual or their legal representative. (see footnote 1) (PADD, PAIMI, PAIR, PATBI) - DRWV will open a service request for all individuals in psychiatric facilities in West Virginia who request advocacy services, with priority given to patients at the two (2) state psychiatric hospitals.
+(PAIMI, PATBI)

-- 6. DRWV will conduct at least fifty (50) monitoring visits to WV Department of Corrections facilities to ensure that appropriate mental health treatment is being provided to individuals with mental illness.
-(PAIMI) - 7.
+- 5. DRWV will conduct at least twenty-five (25) monitoring visits to Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IIDs) and address systems issues as identified.
+(PADD) - 6.
+DRWV will conduct at least fifty (50) monitoring visits to WV Department of Corrections facilities to ensure that appropriate mental health/medical treatment is being provided to individuals with disabilities.
+(PAIMI, PAIR, PATBI) - 7.
 DRWV will conduct a minimum of fifty (50) monitoring visits to residential placements who serve children with disabilities and address systems issues as identified.
-(PADD, PAIR, PAIMI, PATBI) - 8.
+(PADD, PAIMI, PAIR, PATBI) - 8.
 DRWV will conduct a minimum of sixty (60) monitoring visits at the two (2) state psychiatric hospitals in West Virginia and address systems issues as identified.
 (PAIMI) - 9.
 DRWV will conduct a minimum of twenty-four (24) monitoring visits at psychiatric facilities not operated by the state of West Virginia and address systems issues as identified.
-(PAIMI) - 10.
-DRWV will conduct a minimum of fifteen (15) monitoring visits at the five (5) nursing homes operated by the state of West Virginia and address systems issues as identified.
-(PADD, PAIMI, PAIR, PATBI) - 11.
-DRWV will conduct a minimum of seventy-five (75) monitoring visits at nursing homes not operated by the state of West Virginia and address systems issues as identified.
-(PADD, PAIR)
+(PAIMI) - DRWV will conduct a minimum of fifteen (15) monitoring visits at the five (5) nursing homes operated by the state of West Virginia and address systems issues as identified.
+(PADD, PAIMI, PAIR, PATBI) - DRWV will conduct a minimum of fifty (50) monitoring visits at nursing homes not operated by the state of West Virginia and address systems issues as identified.
+(PAIR, PADD) - DRWV will conduct a minimum of ten (10) monitoring visits at Specialized Family Care (SFC) homes in West Virginia and address systems issues as identified.
+(PADD)